 - Another fundraiser, Hope is Here to Stay, a children’s picture book that shares the story of Lauren and her family, was introduced in May 2009.

 - The newest fundraiser, the Manual of Football Drills and Skills, was introduced in May 2011.
 The manual contains drills and game-management strategies from more than 130 coaches across the country.

 - LFG Football Camp is a one-day, non-contact camp for student-athletes entering grades 9-12 and current high school seniors.
 Participants receive instruction in a variety of offensive and defensive skills from volunteer college coaches from around the country.

 - Student-athletes who pre-registered were asked to contribute a minimal registration fee that benefits LFG, with the first 400 pre-registered campers being guaranteed t-shirts.

-- Students from 29 different states, Canada and Singapore have participated in LFG camps.
+- Students from 32 different states, Canada, Mexico, Germany and Singapore have participated in LFG camps.

-- More than 200 volunteers planned and executed the 2014 camps - 10 times the number of volunteers that were involved in the first camp in 2004.
+- More than 200 volunteers plan and execute the camps - 10 times the number of volunteers that were involved in the first camp in 2004.